rejth/sas-ifps-json-parser/README.md

 # sas-ifps

-JSON-parser for preparing a valid JSON alert structure for loading into SAS Visual Investigator 10.6.
+JSON-parser to validate JSON for loading alerts into SAS Visual Investigator app.